 1. INTRODUCTION OF FPMU

-The three lots sited along the northern bank of the area may be collectively referred to as the "Northern Block".
-Meanwhile, the other four smaller lots sited along the southern bank of the Areas may be referred to as the "Southern Block".
-The major township, Miri, is found near the FPMU.
+The three lots sited along the northern bank of the area may be collectively referred to as the “Northern Block”.
+Meanwhile, the other four smaller lots sited along the southern bank of the Areas may be referred to as the “Southern Block”.
+The major township, Miri, is found near Project Areas.

 2. POLICY OF COMMITMENT

-This Policy of Commitment defines the company's commitment towards the Malaysia Criteria and Indicators (MC&I v.2) for Forest Plantation Management Certification.
-This Policy will be a guideline for all levels of our employees and stakeholders in carrying out the company's business in a conscience manner.
+Shin Yang Forestry Sdn.
+Bhd. manages tree seedlings in nursery, tree planting activities and tree harvesting activities at Kuala Baram tree plantation, LPF0017 (Kejin FMU), LPF0018 (Penyuan FMU) and LPF0019 (Masama FMU) Site.
+This Policy of Commitment defines the company’s commitment towards the Malaysia Criteria and Indicators for Forest Plantation Management Certification.
+This Policy will be a guideline for all levels of our employees and stakeholders in carrying out the company’s business in a conscience manner.